NaluKit/malio/README.md

 The annotation indicates that the variable should not be null.

-This annotation can be used on any complex type of a field.
+This annotation can be used on any complex type of field.

 #### RegExp